-If you’re looking for a career in which you expect a handsome amount per month then learning to code from a Bootcamp is the best option.
+If you’re looking for a career in which you expect a handsome amount per month, then learning to code from a Bootcamp is the best option.
 Coding Bootcamps are short term training programs with big price tags.
-For a 15-week coding boot camp, you’ll pay an average of $11,906 for in-person programs, according to Course Report, a coding boot camp review site.
+For a 15-week coding boot camp, you’ll pay an average of $11,906 for in-person programs, according to Course Report, a coding Bootcamp review site.
+This article acts as a guide to provide student loans for coding Bootcamp.

 A Web developer earns an average of $66,130.
 The national average salary of $37,040 for all occupations, according to the Bureau of Labor Statistics.
-This is the fastest-growing industry, which means a probability of finding a job and staying employed are more than any other field.
+This is the fastest-growing industry, which means the probability of finding a job and staying employed is more compared to other fields.

 Table of contents